How does the Moon affect our moods?6483x 10. 09. 2019 1 Reader

 He now plans to test the plant in the context of root growth by studying plants with mutated water channels to see if their growth cycles change.
 If cells of plant origin are so influenced by tidal phenomena, Fisahn sees no reason why this would not apply to cells of human origin.
 Given that life is likely to have originated in the oceans, some terrestrial organisms may still have a good facility to predict tidal phenomena, although they are no longer useful to them.

 Although we still miss the discovery of these devices, none of the scientists interviewed for the purpose of this article objected to Wehr's finding that mood changes are rhythmic and that these rhythms may correlate with certain moon gravitational cycles.
 Wehr himself hopes that other scientists will view this issue as an invitation to explore further.
-He says, "I could not answer the question of what caused this effect, but I think I have at least asked these questions with my discoveries."
+He says, "I couldn't answer the question of what caused this effect, but I think I have at least asked these questions with my discoveries."